Mathieu van der Poel wins UCI World Championships after race hit by protestors

 Doull, who races for Team EF Education-EasyPost continued to provide British representation in the breakaway group but behind in the peloton, a nasty crash took down Colombian Fernando Gaviria who went over the handlebars and hit the road hard which prematurely ended his World Championships with 160km remaining.

-Great Britain’s Jack Stewart was involved in a crash with 134km left, and he would later go on to abandon the race.
+Great Britain’s Jake Stewart was involved in a crash with 134km left, and he would later go on to abandon the race.

 The urgency of the peloton then brought the gap down to under five minutes as they got closer to Glasgow where the atmosphere was building to welcome the riders for ten laps of 14.4km around the city centre in a criterium-esque circuit.